forrestjs/forrestjs/gitbook/api/register-action/README.md

 ## Action Meta Information

-You can pass other options along with your Action using the extended configuration.
+You can pass other options along with your Action's `target` and `handler`.

 The info you pass may be used for debugging or tracing purpose by the Service or Feature that creates the Extension.

 > There is still a lot of work-in-progress in improving the App isolation and error tracing of Extensions using those Action Meta Information.
 For now, you can find some examples in this SandBox: